bGuenes/sbi_chemical_abundances/README.md

 Because of the central limit theorem, we can write the posterior for a single star as a multivariate Gaussian. <br>
 This gives us the mean and covariance of $\alpha_{IMF}$ and $log{N_{Ia}}$ for one observation. <br>

-We can then combine the posterior for multiple stars to get the posterior for the entire dataset. <br>
+We can then combine the posterior for multiple stars to get the posterior for the entire dataset.

 $$
 \begin{align*}
 P(\theta| data) &\propto \prod_{i=1}^{N_{stars}} P(\theta| obs_i) \\ \\